 When Does Two Feet Equal 100 Miles?

 Every year on June 2 we celebrate National Trails Day.
 Sponsored by the American Hiking Society, National Trails Day has a goal of improving 2,802 miles of trail (the distance across the US) in a single day.
-What makes this National Trails Day so special is 2018 is the 50th anniversary of the National Trail System.
+2018 was the 50th anniversary of the National Trail System.
 The National Trails System Act of 1968 calls for establishing trails in both urban and rural settings for people of all ages, interests, skills, and physical abilities.
 The act promotes the enjoyment and appreciation of trails while encouraging greater public access.
 It establishes four classes of trails: national scenic trails, national historic trails, national recreation trails, and side and connecting trails.

 Yellowstone is home to several National Recreation Trails (Beartooth Loop, South Rim, Three Senses, and Morning Glory) as well as two National Historic Trails: the Nez Perce and Continental Divide.
 The Nez Perce Trail is a 1,170-mile trail running between Oregon and Montana.
 When fleeing from the US Army in 1877 the Nez Perce spent 13 days traveling through Yellowstone.
 While none of the officially designated historic sites associated with the Nez Perce are in Yellowstone, you can still hike through lands the Nez Perce traveled through.
 The Continental Divide Trail is a 3,100 mile trail running between Canada and Mexico.
 It cuts through the southern part of Yellowstone National Park.
 The Upper Geyser Basin (home of Old Faithful) and Shoshone Lake are both on the Continental Divide Trail in Yellowstone.